 Dr. Vincent Marin usually prefers to harvest cartilage from the septum during revision surgery.
 Still, sometimes this is not possible, as the cartilage from the septum may have been used in the previous rhinoplasty procedure.
 In this instance, Dr. Marin will use rib cartilage to add support to the nose.
 Rib cartilage is sturdy and often the perfect match for the cartilage in the nose.
 The rib cartilage can even support the nasal tip, one of the essential features in nasal revision surgery.

 Where Rib Cartilage Comes From

-There are a couple different options to choose from when it comes to grafting rib cartilage.
-It is possible to use the patient’s own rib cartilage, but this can often leave an undesirable scar.
+There are a couple of different options to choose from when it comes to grafting rib cartilage.
+It is possible to use the patient’s rib cartilage, but this can often leave an undesirable scar.
 It also can be somewhat painful to the patient after the surgery.
 It is also possible to use rib cartilage from a cartilage bank.
 To accomplish this, surgeons will use grafts of cartilage that was salvaged from healthy donors.
-Many wonder if it is safe to use grafted cartilage.
-Before the cartilage is even accepted into the donor bank, it is screened thoroughly for any type of systemic disease, excess radiation, or any other issues that may be problematic.
+Many wonders if it is safe to use grafted cartilage.
+Before the cartilage is even accepted into the donor bank, it is screened thoroughly for any systemic disease, excess radiation, or any other issues that may be problematic.
 Since the cartilage undergoes such a rigorous screening process, it is safe to use for rhinoplasty revision surgery.